MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 Call me crazy: but it's what I enjoy.
 I want to pursue what I enjoy and that's doing YouTube on the game and for the community I love.

 But the distaste I see from the community is something I must protest against.
 Just because a few make that instant cash kind of content doesn't mean all "newgen" (or even YouTubers who make the same type of content) do so as well.

+Understand that when people optimize, it's not always because they’re evil, heartless, money-hungry scorpions.
+It’s for the opportunity to continue doing what they love by making money doing it.

+Do you pursue your University degree because it pays more, or because you genuinely enjoy it?
+For most, it's because it's what they're passionate about.
+But they still wish to make as much money possible doing it as they could.
+That's the dream: being able to make money doing what you love, so that your job doesn't feel like a job, but a hobby.